-Eye Makeup Tips for Glasses Wearers
+Eye Makeup Tips For Glasses Wearers

 Wearing glasses shouldn’t prevent you from looking great.
 Our makeup artist Sally has put together a video tutorial on how to overcome the 2 most challenging aspects of applying your makeup when you wear glasses.